 Hi John,

 The good news is Microsoft has released an insider version of their Arm Windows which now even runs 64-bit apps.
 Sailwave runs fine on this Arm Windows version.
-Also, Parallels have released their Beta version for the Apple Mac using the Arm Processor and they both work well together allowing you to run Sailwave just fine on an Arm-based Mac :grinning: Interestingly the Apple Mac with the M1 running Windows 10 Pro, benchmarks at double the speed of the Microsoft Surface Pro X.
+Also, Parallels have released their Beta version for the Apple Mac using the Arm Processor and they both work well together allowing you to run Sailwave just fine on an Arm-based Mac Interestingly the Apple Mac with the M1 running Windows 10 Pro, benchmarks at double the speed of the Microsoft Surface Pro X.